By many, the Beagle is known as a Merry Dog. They are lovable and loving, great companions, and with an overall Happy temperament.

 When it comes to eating, Beagles don’t have a problem eating everything that looks to them like food.
 Even it has nothing to do with food, don’t be surprised if your dog gets confused.

-Basically, you have to watch them like babies.
+You have to watch them like babies.
 They can easily swallow something they are not supposed to, the moment you turn your head.

-In fact, you and your family, especially kids, will learn not to leave the plates with food unguarded.
+You and your family, especially kids, will learn not to leave the plates with food unguarded.
 They are the ninjas of the dog world when it comes to stealing food undetected.

 All in all, every dog is pretty much more or less problematic in their “teenage” age.